-GE/SJSU Studies Category: Satisfies D1 : Social Sciences
+GE/SJSU Studies Category- Satisfies D: Social Sciences (formerly GE Area D1)

 Course Description

 What effects are human activities having on the natural environment and our quality of life?
 We will analyze the technical and social causes of environmental degradation, environmental, and health impacts.
 The environment we depend upon is being damaged by a range of problems, including increasing economic disparities, overexploitation of natural resources, depletion of non-renewable resources, and climate change.